 Authentication

-To route traffic through the EdgeWrap gateway to your origin, your clients must authenticate using an API key.
-Send the key in the x-api-key header with every request.
+To route traffic through the EdgeWrap gateway to your origin, attach your Server API Key in the x-api-key header with every request.

 curl https://{your-project}.edgewrap.pro/v1/products \